vincepr/goAuthProxy/README.md

 # Reverse Proxy with Login
-- minimal Example of a Reverse Proxy, written in go.
-Using JSON-Web-Token for Authorisation and a username/password for Authentification.
+-Example of a Reverse Proxy, written in go.
+Using JSON-Web-Token for Authorisation and a username/password-hash for Authentification.
-- uses no Database, with a small RAM footprint
+- uses no Database, with a small RAM footprint (3-4Mb)
-- do not use in production

 ## Setup using just a binary
 lets assume we want to build our own binary for our current system (assuming we have the go-compiler):